top of page

 but this one.

-When Katina smiled, we were walking on sunshine, especially since it was the first warm sun we'd seen all day.
+When Katrina smiled, we were walking on sunshine, especially since it was the first warm sun we'd seen all day.
 She immediately placed a basket of the cheesy mini muffins on our table, and even the dieting Trailheads surrendered to their savory seduction.
 Keto and Mediterranean, be damned!
 We settled in and reviewed the extensive menu.

 Jim' N Nick's offers baby back ribs, classic spare ribs, brisket chili, and all your favorite smoked meats.
 As we gobbled cheesy muffins, we made our game plans for lunch.
 Katrina brought our drink orders and stood at the ready as we recited our barbecue wish lists for the kitchen.
 She is a fan of the turkey, by the way.